Cvanduse/myCRMA-web/content/english/sections/stats.md

     label: "Certifications"
   - number: "100%"
     label: "Client Satisfaction"
-description: "At MyCRMA, a <b>Salesforce Consulting Partner</b>, we specialize in helping businesses scale smarter.
+description: "At MyCRMAdvisors, a <b>Salesforce Advisory Partner</b>, we specialize in helping businesses scale smarter.
 From strategy to implementation, we guide organizations across industries through a seamless <b>Salesforce journey</b>—driving transformation, growth, and long-term success."
 ---